oliverlloyd/jmeter-ec2/README.md

 5. Copy any data files that are required by your testplan to the /data sub directory.

+6. Copy any jar files that are required by your testplan to the /plugins sub directory.

-6. Open a termnal window and cd to the project directory you created (eg. cd /home/username/someproject).
+7. Open a termnal window and cd to the project directory you created (eg. cd /home/username/someproject).

-7. Type: `count="1" ./path/to/jmeter-ec2.sh`
+8. Type: `count="1" ./path/to/jmeter-ec2.sh`

 Where '1' is the number of instances you wish to spread the test over.
 If you have provided a list of hosts using REMOTE_HOSTS then this value is ignored and all hosts in the list will be used.